george-willcox/Bridge-Conventions/bridge.md

   |3H|5 Hearts|
   |3S|5 Spades|
   |3NT|no 4 or 5 card major|
-- stayman responses to 3D
+- Stayman responses to 3D
   |Response to 3D|Meaning|
   |---|---|
   |3H|shows 4 Spades|